Self-Determination Theory to Improve Workplace Motivation

 Case study: Tech overlords Google allow their people to spend 20% of their time working on their own projects.
 This has proven highly effective for them as both Gmail and Google Translate were products of this initiative!
 This demonstrates that when people are granted autonomy, they don’t become lazy – they typically become more creative and innovative.

 Encourage integration: The main function of developing a unified team is for your people to work more effectively.
-However, by scheduling in time for work social events, i.e outings, birthdays, team lunches – you will boost company culture and tackle any issues around siloed teams.
+However, by scheduling in time for work social events, i.e outings, birthdays, team lunches – you will improve company culture and tackle any issues around siloed teams.
 When you allow your people to socialise and forge meaningful relationships with each other, you enhance the enjoyment of their work and the overall quality of their performance.

 Promote trust: For a team to be unified, everyone within it must trust each other.
 You can promote trust by modelling the behaviour you want to see – this will help it to permeate throughout the business.
 You can also deliver trust-building exercises, inspire your people to be honest and encourage everyone to be accountable for their actions.